josh146/josh146.github.io/content/recipes/chicken-rice.md

 ### Rice

-* Basmati or Jasmine rice.
+* Basmati or jasmine rice[ref]The traditional rice here is jasmine rice, but I've come to personally prefer using basmati, as I find it gives better grain separation.[/ref]
 * 5-6 shallots
 * 2 pandan leaves
 * 4-5 garlic cloves